 The Sugar Land, Texas, native has done plenty of that in her illustrious career.
 Manuel set an Olympic record in the 100-meter freestyle on her way to winning a gold medal in the 2016 Summer games in Rio.
 It was a historic moment for Manuel, who became the first African-American swimmer to win a gold medal in an individual event.

 “This medal is not just for me,” Manuel said in 2016.
 “It’s for some of the African-Americans that came before me and have been inspirations and mentors to me.
 I hope that I can be an inspiration for others.”

-Manuel, who has won nine gold medals in World Championship competition in her career, was well on her way to securing another berth on the U.S. Olympic team before the global pandemic forced the postponement of the Tokyo Summer Games until next year.
-She’s been using the time to give back to the community which is something she truly enjoys.
+Manuel, who has won nine gold medals in World Championship competition in her career, was well on her way to securing another berth on the U.S. Olympic team before the global pandemic forced the postponement of the Tokyo Summer Games until 2021.
+She used the time to give back to the community which is something she truly enjoys.